teambit/docs/docs/essentials/bit-components.md

 ## Understanding Bit Components

-A Bit component a set of files, configuration and dependencies, implementing a reusable piece of code, such as:
+A Bit component is a set of files, configuration and dependencies, implementing a reusable piece of code, such as:

 - A React, Vue or Angular component.
 - Shared stylesheet (e.g., CSS, SCSS).